Sola-ris/jax-rs-client-test/README.md

 ### Repeated requests

-Unless specified otherwise, ech expected request is expected to be executed exactly once.
+Unless specified otherwise, each expected request is expected to be executed exactly once.
 The `expect` method of the `MockRestServer` provides an overload that accepts an `ExpectedCount` argument that specifies a range count (e.g. once, between, min, max, etc.) for the given request expectation.

 The following example shows how to do so with a `WebTarget`: